 Recognizing that ZE truck technology is evolving, Port staff will continue to survey conditions and report to the Board of Port Commissioners biennially.
-These reports will offer the current state of technology, commercial availability and market trends, infrastructure deployments, funding, and fleet adoption.
+These reports will offer an opportunity to review the truck baseline, reforecasting, feasibility, the current state of technology, elasticity, health studies, and funding ability.
+In cases where ZE Truck technology is not commercially available or cannot meet the operational demands of fleets, alternative fuels may serve as interim solutions to improve air quality and/or reduce GHG emissions.
 Based on these future analyses in collaboration with stakeholders, Port staff may provide the Board of Port Commissioners with new recommendations to be included in the MCAS.